 Not only is this vision pretty accurate, but you’ll also find Thailand to be an easy place to travel.
-Most people speak at least a little English, accommodations are relatively inexpensive, and they offer air-conditioned buses and low-cost airline carriers to transport you anywhere you want to go!
+Most people speak at least a little English, and accommodations are relatively inexpensive.
+They also offer air-conditioned buses and low-cost airline carriers to transport you anywhere you want to go!

 Thailand really is a dream tropical paradise vacation.
 But it doesn’t come without its own unique challenges as well.
 Read on to learn all about our Thailand travel tips and the things that you’ll definitely need to know prior to your trip to Thailand so you’re prepared for anything!

 Don’t forget to check out our web story: Things to Know Before Visiting Thailand

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Thailand Travel Tips: 16 Things You Need to Know Before You Go!

 There are a few scams that are prevalent in Thailand that you’ll need to be aware of before your trip.
 Most of them are what you’d expect in any large city so as long as you keep your wits about you and use common sense, you’ll be just fine.